danbilokha/danbilokha/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the idea.
+- 🔭 I’m currently working on the Їdlo.

 Getting my head around:
 - 🌱 [JS Engines](https://mathiasbynens.be/notes/prototypes),